99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Elastic cache:
 redis / memcached
 in-memory database with high-performance low latency
+- is an in-memory KEY-VALUE store that has no way to deliver static HTTP content
 - common query will be cached
 - it's managed, so aws takes care of the usual stuff
 - Application queries ElastiCache, if available gets from there, otherwise query RDS and store in ElastiCache